kietbui/00_prj_vr_docs/docs/source/configuration/Aeotec.rst

    * - Report To
      - Description
    * - Nothing
-     - Do not send the notification when the load is changed
+     - Do not send the notification when the device is switched ON/OFF
    * - Controller
-     - Send the Basic Report when the load is changed
+     - Send the notification when the device is switched ON/OFF

 .. _aeotec_config_smart_dimmer: